tdarowsk/get-taste-app/README.md

-# getTaste
+# getTaste - Discover personalized music and movie recommendations

+getTaste is a web application that leverages AI to provide personalized music and movie recommendations based on your individual preferences.
+The platform includes user registration, secure login through Supabase Auth, and profile management, while leveraging AI-powered algorithms alongside real-time data from Spotify to generate dynamic recommendations.

 ## Project Description
 getTaste is an application designed to help users easily discover personalized music and movie recommendations based on their unique tastes.
 It streamlines the search process by providing tailored suggestions, enabling users to quickly find content that aligns with their preferences.
-The app supports user registration, secure login (with 2FA), and profile management, while leveraging AI-powered algorithms alongside real-time data from Spotify to generate dynamic recommendations.
+The app supports user registration, secure login through Supabase Auth, and profile management, while leveraging AI-powered algorithms alongside real-time data from Spotify to generate dynamic recommendations.

 ## Tech Stack
 - **Frontend:** Astro 5 with React 19 for interactive components